 Helpful Tips and Training Advice:

-Before bringing home your puppy, we highly recommend that all future forever homes brush up on potty training, crate training, obedience training, and more!
+Before bringing home your puppy, we highly recommend that all future forever homes brush up on potty training, crate training, and obedience training.
 The puppy stage is such a wonderful time, but for many new owners, it can be confusing and frustrating.
 Knowledge is power, and we want you to have all the resources in advance to be fully prepared and equipped to care for your Beloved Bernedoodle!

-When this critical training period is ignored or gone about haphazardly, what can result is an adult dog that frustrates his or her owner.
+When this critical training period is ignored or gone about haphazardly, what can result is an adolescent or adult dog that frustrates his or her owner.
 This is why many dogs end up being re-homed or given to animal shelters.
-That’s not what we want for you or for any of our doodles.
+That’s not what we want for you or for any of our Beloved Bernedoodles.
 So, here is some helpful information on potty training, crate training, and acclimating your puppy to their new home and new family members.

 - According to Puppy Culture, the first 12 weeks of a puppy’s life is critical in shaping the kind of dog they will be.
 Make sure they are getting lots of love, consistency in training, with as few stressors as possible.